 \begin{corx} Let \(A\subseteq B\) be a Cartan inclusion such that the associated semigroup \(W(A,B)\) has plain paradoxes.
 Assume that~\(B\) is simple or, equivalently, that \(W(A,B)\) is simple.
 Then~\(B\) is either properly infinite or stably finite. \end{corx}

-For \(\Cst\)\nb-algebras with finite ideal structure, pure infiniteness implies that ideals are separated by projections, which is called the ideal property.
-In the presence of this property, pure infiniteness is equivalent to strong pure infiniteness, which is equivalent to \(\mathcal{O}_\infty\)\nb-\alb{}stability under some extra conditions (see~\cite{Kirchberg-Rordam:Infinite_absorbing}).
+If a \(\Cst\)\nb-algebra with finite ideal structure is purely infinite, then its ideals are separated by projections, which is also called the ideal property.
+In the presence of the ideal property, pure infiniteness is equivalent to strong pure infiniteness, which is equivalent to \(\mathcal{O}_\infty\)\nb-\alb{}stability under some extra conditions (see~\cite{Kirchberg-Rordam:Infinite_absorbing}).
 In general, it is not known whether strong pure infiniteness and pure infiniteness are equivalent.
 Our techniques to prove that \(\Cst\)\nb-algebras with infinitely many ideals are purely infinite only work if we assume some projections to exist (see Theorem~\ref{thmx:sample_results}.\ref{enu:sample_results3} or Theorem~\ref{the:purely_infinite_semigroup}), and they imply the ideal property at the same time.
 For instance, we propose the following dichotomy for Kumjian's \(\Cst\)\nb-diagonals as an analogue of R\o{}rdam's dichotomy for separable nuclear \(\Cst\)\nb-algebras~\cite{Rordam:stable_and_real_rank} (see Corollary \ref{cor:diagonal_type_semigroup}):

 \begin{corx} Let~\(B\) be a nuclear \(\Cst\)\nb-algebra with a \(\Cst\)\nb-diagonal \(A\subseteq B\) of real rank zero, such that \(W(A,B)\) is almost unperforated.
 Then~\(B\) is either purely infinite or has a nontrivial lower semicontinuous trace. \end{corx}